14 Top-Rated Attractions & Things to Do in St. George, UT

 Many people use St. George as a base or a starting point for trips to nearby parks, most notably Zion National Park, less than an hour away.
 The city is also within easy striking distance of some fabulous mountain biking trails, particularly at nearby Hurricane.

-But St. George has some interesting attractions worth exploring within the city limits.
+But St. George has some interesting tourist attractions worth exploring within the city limits.
 Families will find interesting parks and children's activities, especially during the summer months.

 The city's Mormon influence can be seen in the monuments and historical buildings.
 And, in the surrounding area, you can see glimpses of the city's natural and cultural history, from dinosaur tracks to petroglyphs.